MNJUYDV/HealthPay-API-Aggregator/README.md

 ```
 uvicorn app.main:app --reload
 ```
-Navigate to http://localhost:8000/docs in your web browser to access the Swagger UI.

 Use the /healthcare/{member_id} endpoint to fetch healthcare information for a specific member by providing the member ID as a parameter.